AutoDTCs – OBD-II Trouble Code LookupAutoDTCs – OBD-II Trouble Code Lookup

 Key Takeaways

-• P0444 indicates an open circuit in the purge valve electrical system.
+• P0444 meaning: The PCM detects an open circuit condition in the EVAP purge control valve circuit.

 FAQ